trailblazer/trailblazer.github.io/gems/reform/populator.md

 To let Reform create a new model wrapped by a nested form for you use `:populate_if_empty`.
 That's the easiest form of population.

     class AlbumForm < Reform::Form
-      property :songs, populate_if_empty: Song do
+      collection :songs, populate_if_empty: Song do
         property :name
       end
     end